vipinvkmenon/terraform-exporter-btp/README.md

       BTP_PASSWORD='<MY SAP BTP PASSWORD>'
       BTP_GLOBALACCOUNT='<MY SAP BTP GLOBAL ACCOUNT SUBDOMAIN>'
       ```

     - Execute the following command in a terminal:

        ```bash
        export $(xargs <.env)`
        ```

     > **Note** - There is no predefined fucntionality in PowerShell to achieve the same.
 A custom script would be needed.

-1. use the `--help` flag to know more.

 ## Commands